YoobeeWebTutors/yoobee-web-best-practices/CONTRIBUTING.md

 [![N|Solid](images/yoobee-logo-300w.png)](http://yoobee.ac.nz)

 # Contribute
-When contributing to this resource, please think about the following for the best practice statments:
+When contributing to this resource, please think about the following for the best practice statements:

 * Keep it lean.
 Use concise statements
 * Keep it instructional.
 Start with a verb